CSbyGB/pentips/mobile-app/android.md

 - One exploit is done, the su binary has to be specified in the user's PATH environment variable like `system/xbin`.
 It then needs to be configured with the proper permissions
 - Finally we can use an app to interface with the su binary and process requests for root access.

-> ⚠️ Attention: We have to be careful when rooting a device, because some apps used to root a device might be malicious, not properly coded or insecure.
+> :warning: Attention: We have to be careful when rooting a device, because some apps used to root a device might be malicious, not properly coded or insecure.
-> ⚠️ This also means that any app on the device could request root access.
+> :warning: This also means that any app on the device could request root access.
 This obviously exposes the device and the data on it.

 ## Custom ROMs